keedio/taildir-v2/README.md

 * Recovery mechanism in case flume dies
 * Now, it is possible to read files on startup
 * Process both xml and single event line files.
-* It i spossible to set both number of events or max time in seconds to inject events to channel
+* It is possible to set both number of events or max time in seconds to inject events to channel

 #Compilation
 ```